nfisher1226/zond/README.md

 # Vostok
-Running concurrently to NASA's project Mercury, the Soviet *Vostok*, or if you prefer the original Russian, *Восток* project was a human spaceflight program with the goal of putting the first human into low earth orbit and returning them safely.
-Yuri Gagarin in fact became the first human to do so on April 12th, 1961.
+Zond (Russian: Зонд, lit. 'probe') was the name given to two distinct series of Soviet robotic spacecraft launched between 1964 and 1970.
+The first series, based on the 3MV planetary probe, was intended to gather information about nearby planets.
+The second series of test spacecraft was intended as a precursor to remote-controlled robotic circumlunar loop flights, using a stripped-down variant of Soyuz spacecraft, consisting of the service and descent modules, but lacking the orbital module.
+Two tortoises and other lifeforms aboard Zond 5 were the first terrestrial organisms to travel around the Moon and return to Earth.

-In this context, Vostok is a static gemini capsule generator, think static site generator like Hugo or Jekyll but for [Project Gemini](https://gemini.circumlunar.space).
+In this context, Zond is a static gemini capsule generator.
+Think static site generator like Hugo or Jekyll but for [Project Gemini](https://gemini.circumlunar.space).

 ## Building